Family Law Advice and Covid-19

 Alternatives to using the courts:

-We have been successfully running video mediation sessions and lawyer assisted settlement meetings are proving very popular.
+Most of our mediation sessions take place by video conferencing now, and lawyer assisted settlement meetings by video conferencing are proving very popular too.
 These can be conducted with the assistance of a neutral third party acting as a ‘judge’ (known as a ‘Private FDR’ or ‘Early Neutral Evaluation’), or without.
 Virtual ‘rooms’ are set up – you and your solicitor and barrister would be in one room, your spouse / partner and their legal team would be in another and then there would be a third room – occupied by the private judge, or vacant for the two barristers to meet and exchange offers etc.

-Once a settlement (or arbitrated outcome) has been reached it is possible to submit the terms to the court electronically for the outcome to be approved by a judge.
-Again, FLiP was ahead of the curve and, prior to the first lockdown, we had already signed up to the HMCTS online portal so that divorces and financial consent orders could be submitted and approved online much more quickly and efficiently than relying on the paper system.
+Once a settlement (or an arbitration decision) has been reached it is possible to submit the agreed terms to the court electronically for the outcome to be approved by a judge.
+FLiP was ahead of the curve and, before the first lockdown we had signed up to the HMCTS online portal so that divorces and financial consent orders could be submitted and approved online much more quickly and efficiently than relying on the paper system.

 For more information on how we can help you to resolve your family law issues, please contact Family Law in Partnership director Daniel Coombes on E: firstname.lastname@example.org or T: 020 7420 5000 or contact any other member of our team of top London divorce and family lawyers.